jakobharder/anno1800-jakobs-mods/README.md

 ![](./doc/pescatarians.jpg)

 Pescatarians are an alternative OW population.
-Ideally for more farmer workforce with Artisan-looking towns.
+Ideally for more farmer workforce with artisan-looking towns.

 ### Gameplay